 Even the ones with good IP ratings and strong water resistance can get damaged in the long run.

 Water can also damage the exterior of your vehicle and its overall finish.

 An excess of water will lead to corrosion on the frame and disc brakes.
 Even the lights can get moisture seeped in.
-In worst cases, you may witness permanent damage to the e-scooter.
+In the worst cases, you may witness permanent damage to the e-scooter.

-If your scooter doesn’t have a good IP rating, you must find a shelter when it starts to rain in the middle of the ride.
+If your scooter doesn’t have a good IP rating, you must find shelter when it starts to rain in the middle of the ride.
 Make sure the scooter’s sensitive parts don’t come in contact with water.

 How to Make Scooter More Resistant to Water?

 You can take a few measures to make your electric scooter more water-resistant.

 The first is to protect the connectors by applying some dielectric grease.
 That will isolate the connectors of the scooter from air and humidity.
 It also provides protection against oxidation.

 You can employ some liquid tape to isolate different components except the scooter’s LED indicators.
 It’s great to use battery bags after spraying them with good waterproofing spray and potting components.